PUR 3-Stage Horizontal Faucet Mount Chrome

 - PUR 3-Stage Horizontal Faucet Mount Chrome FM-9400B (Top Pick)

-- New Wave Enviro 10 Stage Water Filter System
+- New Wave Enviro 10-Stage Water Filter System

 - Brita Faucet Water Filter System with Light Indicator, Chrome

-PUR 3-Stage Horizontal Faucet Mount Chrome FM-9400B
+1. PUR 3-Stage Horizontal Faucet Mount Chrome FM-9400B

 The PUR 3 Stage is meant to remove over 70 contaminants, including 99% of lead, 92% of pesticides, and 96% of Mercury.
 There is no way of really testing out this claim unless we hook up serious machinery, but what we can say is that the water clearly tastes better after running it through the water filter.
-It is definitely more crisp and clean and has a lot of less of a sulfur aftertaste.
+It is definitely more crisp and clean and has a lot less of a sulfur aftertaste.
 Installing this water filter is very easy as well as the unit pretty much works out of the box and you can install and remove it with one click.

 We did a blind taste test in our testing lab and the water filtered by this one was the cleanest and best tasting.
-We attribute the incredible filtration efficiency to its 10 step filtration process, which pretty much makes sure all impurities are removed.
-Of course, the trade off to this is that the water flow is a bit slow compared to models that don’t have multi step filters.
+We attribute the incredible filtration efficiency to its 10-step filtration process, which pretty much makes sure all impurities are removed.
+Of course, the trade-off to this is that the water flow is a bit slow compared to models that don’t have multi-step filters.
 So maybe it takes twice as long to fill up a glass of water vs a garden variety water filter.

-Brita Faucet Water Filter System with Light Indicator, Chrome
+3. Brita Faucet Water Filter System with Light Indicator, Chrome

 The water flow is pretty good and it definitely doesn’t flow out slow.
 There is an extra layer of filter that helps trap sediment in the water.
 The water comes out pretty crisp and tastes about as good as any PUR filter.
 However because it is a bit cheaper than PUR filters, the trade-off is that it doesn’t last as long.

-Best Faucet Water Filter Buying Guide
+Best Faucet Water Filter – A Buying Guide

-Ease of Installation: The best faucet water filter should be quite easy to install.
+The best faucet water filter should be quite easy to install.
 Many of them are as easy as taking it out of the box and installing it with one click.
 Others require you to work a bit and at least screw in the water filter.
 You should look for faucet water filters that don’t require too much installation or tools to install.

-Durability: The ultimate shelf life of a faucet water filter is important in terms of return on investment.
-You wouldn’t want to buy an expensive water filter only to find that after a few months the contaminants collected has rusted the unit and it becomes discolored and completely unusable.
+The ultimate shelf life of a faucet water filter is important in terms of return on investment.
+You wouldn’t want to buy an expensive water filter only to find that after a few months, the contaminants collected have rusted the unit and it becomes discolored and completely unusable.
 While there is no way of figuring out the durability of a particular water filter, you can still just play it safe by sticking to the name brands that have streamlined their quality control and use great durable materials in construction.

-Swivel: This refers to some faucet water filters that can oscillate so you can get better angles to collect water.
+This refers to some faucet water filters that can oscillate so you can get better angles to collect water.
 While not a major feature or issue, it is certainly nice to have a water filter that can swirl.